Can Transformers Learn Optimal Filtering for Unknown Systems?: Problem Setup

-\end{assumption} We define the notation $L_\rho := \frac{C_\rho}{1 - \rho}$.
+We define the notation $L_\rho := \frac{C_\rho}{1 - \rho}$.
 When the class of dynamical systems we are sampling from consists of linear systems with $f_i(\vx) = \vA_i \vx$, then Assumption~\ref{asmp_stability} is satisfied when the spectral radius $\rho(\vA_i)<1$ for all $i$.
-It is also satisfied by any exponentially incrementally input to state stable system with input $\vw$.
+It is also satisfied by systems that are contracting \cite{LOHMILLER1998683} or exponentially incrementally input-to-state stable \cite{Angeli2002alyapunov} with input $\vw$.

-For simplicity of exposition, we only consider autonomous systems, however our results extend to systems with inputs as well, as demonstrated with an example in Section~\ref{sec_experiments}.
-The extension to multi-step prediction, i.e., predicting $\vy_{t+1:t+H}$ for some $H \geq 0$, is also possible.